-During the Covid-19 pandemic, we saw a steep rise in the number of people working flexibly from home.
-In fact, studies showed that around 47% of employees in the UK worked from home during the first national lockdown.
+During the Covid-19 pandemic, we saw a steep rise in people working flexibly from home.
+Studies showed that around 47% of employees in the UK worked from home during the first national lockdown.
 While a lot has changed since then, and we have moved away from restrictions, working culture has changed significantly.
-Some 50% of parents reported that they would prefer a more flexible approach to work in the future in the wake of the first lockdown.
-Additionally, further research has shown that managers have had positive experiences of looking after their teams remotely.
+Some 50% of parents reported that they would prefer a more flexible approach to work in the future after the first lockdown.
+Further research has shown that managers have had positive experiences looking after their teams remotely.
 On top of this, many organisations even reported increases in productivity and commitment during lockdowns.
 The worst days of the pandemic are behind us.
-As a result it seems like the future of working will be more flexible.
+As a result, it seems like the future of working will be more flexible.
 Here are some reasons why.

 It Benefits Employers

-Before the pandemic, businesses were already waking up to the benefits of flexible or remote working practices.
+Before the pandemic, businesses were already aware of the benefits of flexible or remote working practices.
 However, the idea became much more widespread as a result of lockdowns.
-When people were forced to stay at home to work, there were genuine concerns about productivity declines.
+When people were forced to stay home to work, there were genuine concerns about productivity declines.

 However, it is now becoming clear that the benefits for employers greatly outweigh the negatives.
-Catering to the needs of employees and allowing them to work in a way that suits their schedule and lives best can lead to much higher levels of staff satisfaction.
+Catering to employees’ needs and allowing them to work in a way that best suits their schedules and lives can lead to much higher staff satisfaction levels.

-Maintaining a happy and committed workforce is one of the most important aspects of managing any business.
+Maintaining a happy and committed workforce is one of the most important aspects of business management.
 When companies fail to do this, they risk increasing staff turnover.
-This can lead to much higher expenditure and also impact morale and commitment among other team members.
+This can lead to much higher expenditures and impact morale and commitment among other team members.

 The Infrastructure is Here

-Technology has advanced to such a degree that it is now possible to work remotely without any noticeable difference from working in an office.
-With the improvement in communication and collaboration tools, employees can successfully share information and work with their team from wherever they find themselves.
+Technology has advanced to the degree that it is now possible to work remotely without any noticeable difference from working in an office.
+With the improvement in communication and collaboration tools, employees can successfully share information and work with their team from wherever they are.

-This was another thing that was accelerated by the pandemic.
+This was another aspect of the pandemic that was accelerated.
 Before lockdowns, the idea that communication tools like Microsoft Teams, Slack, and Zoom could replace face-to-face interactions was laughable.
-However, in the wake of Covid-19, people noticed a minimal drop-off in productivity when people were using these programmes every day.
+However, in the wake of COVID-19, people noticed a minimal drop-off in productivity when they used these programmes every day.

 Additionally, many other services are now emerging to facilitate flexible working arrangements.
-An excellent example of this is Matrix Booking.
+An excellent example is Matrix Booking.
 Professionals can find workspaces wherever they are using their desk booking system.
-Such solutions are perfect for people that find themselves travelling for work or those who are working remotely.
+Such solutions are perfect for people who travel for work or work remotely.

-Ultimately, with technology advancing at the pace it is currently, there are fewer hurdles in the way of flexible working arrangements.
-People can achieve similar levels of productivity while also attaining a more favourable work-life balance.
+Ultimately, with technology advancing at the pace it is currently, there are fewer hurdles to flexible working arrangements.
+People can achieve similar productivity levels while attaining a more favourable work-life balance.

 It Allows Companies to Attract the Best Candidates

-As mentioned above, striking the right work-life balance is becoming increasingly important for much of the workforce.
+As mentioned above, striking the right work-life balance is becoming increasingly crucial for the workforce.
 Companies that offer their staff flexible working arrangements can use this to attract the best talent possible.

 Adopting flexible working practices promotes loyalty and commitment among the workforce.
 This also applies to new hires, so it can be an excellent perk to offer when recruiting.